Guangzhou Broadcasting Network

-The Guangzhou Broadcasting Network (广州广播电视台 (Guǎngzhōu Guǎngbò Diànshìtái, Gwong^{2}zau^{1}gwong^{2}bo^{3}din^{6}si^{6}toi^{4})), also known as GZBN, is a municipally-owned television network in Guangzhou, Guangdong, People's Republic of China.
+The Guangzhou Broadcasting Network (广州广播电视台 (Guǎngzhōu Guǎngbò Diànshìtái, Gwong^{2}zau^{1}gwong^{2}bo^{3}din^{6}si^{6}toi^{4})), also known as GZBN, is a municipally owned television network in Guangzhou, Guangdong, People's Republic of China.
 The television department made its first broadcast on 10 January 1988, while radio department made its first broadcast on 1 December 1991.
 The GZBN is also owns a cable company and a showbiz newspaper, and owns Sky Link TV in the US.

+History

+Guangdong Television used the name Guangzhou Television from 1959 to 1979.
+In September 1987, Guangzhou Television was officially established.
+Broadcasts started on 10 January 1988 on UHF channel 34.

+On 10 January 2000, it unveiled a new spherical logo and the slogan "Impactful News, Unmissable Entertainment".